RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ## What To Do: A Deployment Guide for the AI Platform

-Here you have the essential `gcloud` commands and manual steps required to successfully deploy your AI platform in a **brand-new Google Cloud project**.
+Essential `gcloud` commands and manual steps required to successfully deploy the AI platform.

 The steps are divided into two phases:
 1.  **Pre-Terraform Setup:** Manual steps you must complete *before* running `terraform apply`.